policygenius/reform/README.md

-# Reform
+# ReformOneTwoSix

 Decouple your models from forms.
-Reform gives you a form object with validations and nested setup of models.
+ReformOneTwoSix gives you a form object with validations and nested setup of models.
 It is completely framework-agnostic and doesn't care about your database.

 Although reform can be used in any Ruby framework, it comes with [Rails support](#rails-integration), works with [simple_form and other form gems](#formbuilder-support), allows nesting forms to implement [has_one](#nesting-forms-1-1-relations) and [has_many](#nesting-forms-1-n-relations) relationships, can [compose a form](#compositions) from multiple objects and gives you [coercion](#coercion).